SICP 3.1.1 Solutions

 To make the monitored version, we use a

 lambda to create a function of a single argument.
-But since we don’t ever need the argument, it ignores it and does nothing but run (the original)
+But since we don’t actually need the argument in

 monitored-ctc with the special monitoring messages, not our new

-The reason we had to redefine the procedure to call our monitored version is that the account will only call the procedure named
+The reason we had to redefine the procedure to call our monitored version is that the account will only call a procedure named

 call-the-cops.
-On the one hand, this makes it easy to test our code without having to change the account procedure.
+On the one hand, this makes it easy to test our code without having to change the account procedure; we simply inserted the one that works for testing instead.
 On the other hand, it demonstrates one problem that arises when procedures can be arbitrarily renamed — simply replacing

 call-the-cops with something else could render the account security procedure impotent.
 (This isn’t so much a worry about malicious hacking as it is about the ability of programmers to unintentionally wreck their own or others’ code).